REMOVE TRANS FAT

 So we fought back, on behalf of the men and women in uniform.
 The soldiers downrange who were getting fed trans fat in their rations told us they can't fight the bureaucrats who were poisoning them.
 The system's rigged.
 So they asked us to fight for them.
 And we did.

-Given that when we'd initially partnered with the Army's Combat Feeding machine, our mission had been to pioneer the eradication of trans fat being fed to troops by starting with a healthier zero-trans-fat energy bar, we sued those same Army bureaucrats for sabotaging that venture.
+Given that when we'd initially partnered with the Army's Combat Feeding machine, our mission had been to pioneer the eradication of trans fat being fed to troops by starting with a healthier zero-trans-fat energy bar, we sued those same Army bureaucrats who'd sabotaged that trans-fat removal venture.